Rakhi977/NYD--hackathon/README.md

-# Collabrating Tradition with Technology
+# Where Ancient wisdom collabrating with technology